 Advantages of Steam Cleaning

-- Environmentally Friendly.
+- Environmentally Friendly and Chemical-Free.
 Steam cleaners are a great way to clean your home without using harsh chemicals.
-As they only use steam to kill germs and remove dirt, they are also environmentally friendly.
+As they only use hot steam to kill germs and remove dirt, they are also environmentally friendly.

 - Child-Friendly.
 As steam cleaning doesn’t use chemicals, it’s healthier for children.
 Steam cleaning is also safer for pets, as it doesn’t use detergents that could potentially cause skin or lung irritation.

 - Versatile Cleaning.
-There aren't many home cleaning appliances that can match the versatility of a steam cleaner.
-Most come with a number of accessories, so they can be used to clean everything from mould in the garage to grease in the oven.
-Steam mops and full-size cleaners are also great for cleaning both carpets and hard floors.
+There aren’t many home cleaning appliances that can match the versatility of a steam cleaner.
+Most come with a number of accessories, so they can be used to clean everything from mould in the garage to grease in the oven or food on countertops.
+Steam mops and full-size cleaners are also great for cleaning both carpets and hard floors (although handheld units aren’t big enough for floor cleaning.)

 - Cost Efficient.
 A steam cleaner might be initially more expensive than other cleaning products, but once you’ve bought it the running costs are low.
 Aside from electricity, you don’t need to buy additional products or replacement chemicals.